DavidStevensonVtex/Ubuntu-Unleashed/ch14/README.md

 You can use the command `crontab -l` to list your jobs.

 Use `crontab -e` to edit your crontab file.
 Ifyou want to delete all your jobs, you can use `crontab -r` to delete your `crontab` file.

+#### Using `rtcwake` to Wake Your Computuer from Sleep Automatically

+Wake your computer every hour.

+`sudo rtcwake -m mem -s -3600`

+`sudo rtcwake -m [type of suspend] -s [number of seconds]`

+Five types of suspend:

+* disk - (hibernate) The current state of the computer is written to disk, and the computer is powered off.
+* mem - (sleep) The current state of the computer is written to RAME and the computer is put into a low-power state.
+* no - The computer is not suspended immediately.
+Only wakeu time is set.
+This allows yo to continue working; you have to remember to put the computer to sleep manually.
+* off - The computer is turned off completely.
+Wake will not work with this setting.
+* standby - The computer is put into standby mode, which saves some power over running normally but not nearly as much as the other options.